Two dead after crash on Terrebonne Parish highway

 HOUMA.
 La.
-(WGNO) — Louisiana State Police deputies are investigating a crash in Houma that claimed the lives of both drivers early Wednesday morning.
+(WGNO) — Louisiana State Police deputies are investigating a crash in Houma that claimed the lives of two drivers early Wednesday morning.

-Through an investigation, deputies learned 39-year-old Melissa Stelly was heading east on the highway in a Ford F-350 just as 28-year-old Duncan Prentice was headed west in a Ford F-150.
+Through an investigation, deputies learned 39-year-old Melissa Stelly was headed east on the highway in a Ford F-350 just as 28-year-old Duncan Prentice was headed west in a Ford F-150.

 Troopers say both vehicles became engulfed in flames.